|Buenos Aires, Argentina

-Applications will be released for this program by September 3, 2018.
 The application deadline for Intersession 2019 is October 1, 2018.
 To be considered for acceptance, your online application must be complete by this date.
 Once you apply for a program, you commit to pay the program fee.
 This program fee will be charged to each student's account upon acceptance and is non-refundable unless admission is denied.
 Applicants will be notified of acceptance by October 10, 2018.
 Once accepted, you must provide your flight itinerary and accommodations requests by October 29, 2018.
 Further information will be provided to accepted students.

 Accepted students should apply immediately for any necessary tourist visas.
 Students are solely responsible for obtaining their own visas.
-If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Danielle Levanetz, for a visa service referral.
+If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Young Ji-Lee, for a visa service referral.
 The information provided below applies to U.S. citizens.
 If you are not a U.S. citizen, click here to see if you need a visa.

 A passport that is valid 6 months after your return date is required for travel to Argentina for U.S. citizens, but a tourist visa is not required for stays of up to 90 days.